 Studies, such as this review done in 2017, have confirmed the often-described safety profile of using CBD.
-From this study, it appeared that the most common aftereffects of CBD are diarrhea, loss of appetite, tiredness/fatigue and changes in body weight.
+From this study, it appeared that the most common side effects of CBD are the following:

 It is not a surprise that everyone who has been taught and acclimatized to the fact that marijuana is a bad substance will be left in awe when you try to explain that CBD is not addictive.
 But in this world of technological advancement and a tremendous increase in knowledge, ignorance is just but a choice.

 The explanation that CBD is not actually addictive came from the famous Word Health Organization which examined and scrutinized the pharmacologic profile of CBD.
 In their review of CBD, the World Health organization evaluated the effects of administering cannabidiol dosages in healthy individuals to test for the potential of abuse.

 The results from the study showed that CBD is just as innocuous as the placebo used for the experiment.
 This review by WHO has a significant impact on turning the hearts of the masses towards agreeing to the fact that CBD is not addictive.

 By dispelling the misunderstandings that have hampered the widespread use of CBD, the WHO might have just boosted the market value of CBD.

 Can CBD Get You High?